 One of the most overlooked of travel safety tips: Never post on social media that you will be going on vacation.
 This advertises to criminals who may see it that you will not be home – and it can open you up to potential theft at your home while you are away.

 I often joke that we have a history of taking the “near disaster tours”.
 Hurricane Katrina hit New Orleans just a couple of weeks after we were there.
 We booked a trip to Mumbai for March 2009, and then the terrorist attacks happened in November prior.
 On a road trip through Wyoming, there were forest fires.
-Days after we drove up to the Pacific Coast Highway, there was a mudslide that closed the roads.
+Days after we drove up to the Pacific Coast Highway, a mudslide closed the roads.
 During a road trip through Cabot Trail Nova Scotia in winter, we got hit by a really bad blizzard that nearly stranded us.
-These are just a few of the disasters that could have possibly ruined some of our trips.
+These are just a few disasters that could have ruined some of our trips.
 The list of near-disasters continues…..

 Have a happy and SAFE vacation.

-For more travel tips visit the Travel Resources section of this website.
+For more travel tips, visit the Travel Resources section of this website.